 Cameron Adelsperger, Chad Germany, Paula Hernández, Aislinn Kelly, Jen Lee and Clayton McCarl.
 “Presenting the Digital Humanities Initiative.”
 Board of Trustees Meeting, 7 June 2016, University of North Florida.
 (Chad Germany discussed the Eartha M.M.
 White project.)

 Joseph Fricks, Chad Germany, Aisha Johnson-Jones, Bethany Jerger, Aislinn Kelly, Clayton McCarl, Dean Rice and Lauren Winters.
 End-of-Semester Presentation.
 14 June 2016, University of North Florida.

 Chad Germany, Aisha Johnson-Jones, Aislinn Kelly, Clayton McCarl, Dean Rice and Lauren Winters. “‘Editing the Eartha M.M.
 White Archives’: Project Update and Future Possibilties.”
 Digital Projects Showcase, Digital Humanities Initiative, 2 Nov.
 2016, University of North Florida.

 “Documentary Editors as Public Historians: Middle Men and Women to the Work of History.”
 National Council on Public History, Indianapolis, Indiana, April 19-22, 2017.
 (Clayton McCarl and Aisha Johnson, invited participants)

-Clayton McCarl is associate professor of Spanish and the interim chair of the UNF Digital Humanities Initiative.
+Dr. Clayton McCarl is the interim chair of the UNF Digital Humanities Initiative and the director of the UNF International Studies Program.
+He is an associate professor of Spanish in the Department of Languages, Literatures and Cultures.
 His research involves the electronic edition of manuscript and rare print books dealing with the Spanish maritime world in the sixteenth, seventeenth, and eighteenth centuries.